sashua/rsschool-cv/cv.md

 - **Discord**: sashua#5468
 - [GitHub (sashua)](https://github.com/sashua), [Linked**in** (sashua)](https://linkedin.com/in/sashua)

-## Full Stack JavaScript / React Developer
+## Front-End Developer

 ### Summary

 Flexible and attentive self-learner with extencive experience in IT support outsourcing.
-Want to switch my career and become a full-stack web developer.
+Want to switch my career and become a front-end web developer.
 Keen to improve my skills in coding to create practical software with a heavy emphasis on great user experience.

 ## Skills

 - HTML, CSS, JavaScript
-- Webpack, Sass, SCSS
+- Webpack, SCSS
 - React, Redux, React Native
-- Node.js, Express
-- Python, FastAPI, Flask
-- PostgreSQL, MariaDB
 - Git, GitHub

 ### Languages